 UPDATE 8-3-2013 - I have posted some updates to the template and chart layouts - http://www.forexfactory.com/showthread.php?p=6866763#post686676 3

-I have been following some other threads recently and the approach taken on the "Third Screen Strategy - Dr. Alexander Elder" which was started by 100PipsADay makes a lot of sense and nicely supports what we are doing here - the thread is running in the commercial content section of the forums.
+I was reading the approach taken on the "Third Screen Strategy - Dr. Alexander Elder" which was started by 100PipsADay makes a lot of sense and nicely supports what we are doing here - the thread is running in the commercial content section of the forums, although I am not suggesting adding their indicators to this forum!

 General summary is to wait for the day trend to confirm based on the weekly direction.
 One thing that appears to hold true for a weekly reversal is that when PA does turn and engulfs the previous candle, then the Day has a very high probability of following suite.
-The Add-On strategy is that once you have a trade placed, take the signals from the lower timeframe (the third screen strategy uses the H1 and the %Williams entering the Oversold Region for signals to add-on to a long - for a more conservative approach I usually use Fractal Breaks on the H4, but each to their own).
-They are also using an EA which you will not find discussed on this thread - Seller9 was developing an EA for TMS, but no idea how that worked out and no interest in trading with an EA.
+The Add-On strategy is that once you have a trade placed, take the signals from the lower timeframe (I have weekly / daily and H4 plus I usually use Fractal Breaks on the H4, but each to their own).

 Add-Ons are very much down to personal risk tolerance and account / money management, so the basic rules will apply as to how many trades you have open and what percentage of your account is at risk.